All Episodes

 And again, the lawmaking is another tool of the Communist Party.

-So the lawmaking, the party dictates what law is going to be made and what law is going to be interpreted and another important aspect is property rights.
+So the lawmaking, the party dictates what law is going to be made and what the law is going to be interpreted.

-So 100% of the land in China is state owned, but the party controls the state.
+So 100% of the land in China is state-owned.

-Read the constitution and in the constitution all the agricultural lands are owned by the collectives.
+Read the constitution and in the constitution, all the agricultural lands are owned by the collectives.

 So agricultural land is collectively owned.